 3. Google’s Hummingbird Algorithm

-When Google updated its algorithm to Hummingbird in September 2013, it was an acknowledgement about the importance of “mobile-friendly” web design.
+When Google updated its algorithm to Hummingbird, it was an acknowledgment of the importance of “mobile-friendly” web design.
 In particular, there were two new capabilities aimed at improving the experience of mobile searchers:

 - Speech-mimicking, specifically with long text inputs